 Select past performance:

-2015: Crowley’s international capabilities – including project management, ship chartering, transportation, warehousing and other services – shone in support of the DLA and the U.S. Army’s Operation United Assistance to eradicate Ebola in West Africa.
+2015: Crowley’s international capabilities – including project management, ship chartering, transportation, warehousing and other services – shone in support of the DLA and the U.S. Army’s Operation United Assistance to eradicate Ebola in West Africa. - A steadfast partnership

 Long before the storm clouds roll in, the partnership between a government response agency and a support provider should be forged in trust.
 This means that both groups regularly communicate with one another during good times and bad, and frequently participate in table-top exercises, drills, mock incidents and more.
 Any challenges discovered should be solved before an incident takes place.